NovySan/unl-digifab/sessions/week2.md

 Brief Intro to Fiber Laser at Innovation Studio

-Below are the basics for our [FSL Muse 3D (Full Spectrum Laser)](https://fslaser.com/fsl-muse-3d-autofocus-desktop-co2-laser-cutter-bundle/) at the Carson Center:
+Below are the basics for our [FSL Muse 3D (Full Spectrum Laser)](https://fslaser.com/fsl-muse-3d-autofocus-desktop-co2-laser-cutter-bundle/) at the Carson Center but are applicable to almost all laser cutters:

 __1. Laser basics__
 - Safety (air filtration; fire safety)